dojo/docs/dojo/data/ItemFileReadStore.rst

           { name: 'Black Pepper', aisle: 'Spices',  price: 1.01 }
         ]};

-        //This function performs some basic dojo initialization.
+        // This function performs some basic dojo initialization.
 In this case it connects the button
-        //onClick to a function which invokes the fetch().
+        // onClick to a function which invokes the fetch().
 The fetch function queries for all items
-        //and provides callbacks to use for completion of data retrieval or reporting of errors. function init3 () {
+        // and provides callbacks to use for completion of data retrieval or reporting of errors. function init3 () {
-           //Function to perform a fetch on the datastore when a button is clicked function search() {
+           // Function to perform a fetch on the datastore when a button is clicked function search() {
              var queryObj = {};

-             //Build up the query from the input boxes. var name = nameBox.getValue();
+             // Build up the query from the input boxes. var name = nameBox.getValue();
              if ( name && dojo.trim(name) !== "" ) {
                queryObj["name"] = name;